Baja Mali Knindža: Controversies

-Pajčin is controversial due to his Serbian nationalism and anti-Croat and anti-Bosniak bias in his song lyrics.
-Most of his songs are condemned in non-Serb parts of Bosnia and Croatia because of their xenophobic lyrics, which often reference war leaders during the Yugoslav Wars.
-For example, his song "Не волим те Алија" describes his intense dislike for Bosnian wartime president Alija Izetbegović.
-Another song sung by him includes the line "my dad is a war criminal".
+Pajčin is controversial due to his Serbian nationalism and anti-Croat and anti-Bosniak sentiments in his song lyrics.
+Many of his songs are condemned in non-Serb parts of Bosnia and Croatia because of their lyrics, which often reference war leaders during the Yugoslav Wars, even being banned from performing in Croatia, the Federation of Bosnia and Herzegovina, and Switzerland due to his nationalist music.
+For example, his song "Ne volim te Alija" describes his intense dislike for Bosnian wartime president Alija Izetbegović, and the song "Tata" from the 1993 album Rat i mir includes the provocative line "My dad is a war criminal".
 One song titled "Ćuti, ćuti ujko" (featuring Serbian rock singer Bora Đorđević) contains the lyrics "Shut up, shut up, Ujko, I will kill you" as well as "Shut up, shut up, Mujo, I will kill you".
-He has also sung "Ја не волим људе те", which included the lyrics "Fuck their checkerboard".
+He has also sung "Ja ne volim ljude te", which includes the lyrics "Fuck their checkerboard".

-Despite many of his songs having a nationalistic lyrical theme, he is also known for his often humorous non-political songs such as "Umri baba" and "Poker aparat".
-He is banned from performing in Croatia, the Federation of Bosnia and Herzegovina, and Switzerland due to his nationalist music.

 He has been criticised for performing concerts at gatherings of the Serbian Progressive Party.

+Musical style and lyrics

+Pajčin's music is usually described as novokomponovana narodna muzika (lit. 'newly composed national music') and turbo-folk.
+His songs typically follow a ABAB rhyme scheme.

+Early on in his career, Pajčin's albums focused on the nationalistic and chauvinistic themes of protecting Serbdom, Eastern Orthodoxy and Croatian Serbs, protecting them from "Ustaše" and Bosnian Muslims.
+After the signing of the Dayton Accords, his music would switch in focus to non-war topics, ranging from gambling to love to alcohol.
+In the late 2010s and 2020s, Pajčin's singles would again shift to patriotic themes, such as in the songs "Srpska Atina" ("Serbian Athens", 2020), "Volim svoju zemlju" ("I Love My Country", 2020), and "Republiko Srpska" ("Republic of Srpska", 2024).

 Personal life

 Family

 Pajčin has six children: three daughters, Smiljana, Ljiljana, and Anđela, and one son, Nenad, conceived with his first wife, Merlina, and two twin boys with his second wife, Dijana, whom he entered a relationship with in 2014 and married in 2017.
 He lives in Zemun with his second wife and two twin sons, Gavrilo and Danilo.
 His parents live in Surčin.

 His cousin Ksenija Pajčin, a pop-folk recording artist, was murdered by her ex-boyfriend on 16 March 2010.
-Later that same year, Pajčin released the song "Спавај, краљице" ("Sleep, Queen") in her memory, stating that he was very "shaken" by her death.
+Later that same year, Pajčin released the song "Spavaj, kraljice" ("Sleep, Queen") in her memory, stating that he was very "shaken" by her death.
 He is also the cousin of Lazo Pajčin, a fellow singer-songwriter and composer.

 Religion

-Pajčin is a Serbian Orthodox Christian and has made numerous references to his faith and God in his songs, such as "Божић је" ("It's Christmas"), "Обилић ме зове" ("Obilić Is Calling Me"), and "Православац" ("An Orthodox Christian").
-He has sung the ethnophyletist phrase "Бог је Србин" ("God is a Serb") in two songs, "Живеће овај народ" ("This Nation Will Live On") and "Неће бити граница на Дрини" ("There Will Be No Border on the Drina").
+Pajčin is a Serbian Orthodox Christian, and has made numerous references to his faith and God in his songs, such as "Božić je" ("It's Christmas"), "Obilić me zove" ("Obilić Is Calling Me"), and "Pravoslavac" ("Orthodox Christian").
+He has sung the ethnophyletist phrase "God is a Serb" in two songs: "Živeće ovaj narod" ("This Nation Will Live on") and "Neće biti granica na Drini" ("There Will Be No Border on the Drina").